jsocolar/flocker/README.md

-# flocker: FLexible OCupancy Estimation in R
+# flocker: flexible ockupancy estimation in R

 This package uses `brms` to generate Stan code for the linear predictors in an single-season occupancy models (including multi-species models), then fits